CalCOFI/rCRUX/paper/paper.md

 # Summary

 eDNA metabarcoding is increasingly used to survey biological communities using common universal and novel genetic loci.
 There is a need for an easy to implement computational tool that can generate metabarcoding reference libraries for any locus, and are specific and comprehensive.
-We have reimagined CRUX (@Curd:2019) and developed the rCRUX package for the R system for statistical computing (r2018r) to fit this need by generating taxonomy and fasta files for any user defined locus.
-The typical workflow involves using get_seeds_local() or get_seeds_remote() to simulate in silico PCR to acquire a set of sequences analogous to PCR products containing metabarcode primer sequences.
+We have reimagined CRUX (@Curd:2019) and developed the rCRUX package for the R system for statistical computing (@R_language_2021) to fit this need by generating taxonomy and fasta files for any user defined locus.
+The typical workflow involves simulating in silico PCR (e.g. @ye2012primer) to acquire a set of sequences analogous to PCR products containing metabarcode primer sequences.
 The sequences or "seeds" recovered from the in silico PCR step are used to search databases for complementary sequence that lack one or both primers.
-This search step, blast_seeds() is used to iteratively align seed sequences against a local NCBI database for matches using a taxonomic rank based stratified random sampling approach.
+This search step, is used to iteratively align seed sequences against a local NCBI database for matches using a taxonomic rank based stratified random sampling approach.
 This step results in a comprehensive database of primer specific reference barcode sequences from NCBI.
-Using derep_and_clean_db(), the database is de-replicated by DNA sequence where identical sequences are collapsed into a representative read.
+The database is then de-replicated by DNA sequence where identical sequences are collapsed into a representative read.
 If there are multiple possible taxonomic paths for a read, the taxonomic path is collapsed to the lowest taxonomic agreement.
+The fasta and taxonomy output format is accepted by and can easily be formatted for most taxonomic classifiers.

 # Acknowledgements